codykingham/Mahir/README.md

 The `learn` module is currently only configured for use with `BHSA` (Hebrew Bible data), but a Greek New Testament module with TF will follow whenever I have time to develop it.

 Every term has a score, which tells Mahir how often it should be shown.
 Scores range from 0-4 but higher scores can be configured.
 The higher a score, the less often it is seen.
 For example, score 0 terms that fit in the daily quota are shown every session so they can be learned, score 1 terms are shown every other session.
 Score 3 terms are seen every cycle period.
-A cycle period is defined as an X number of cycles.
+A cycle period is defined as an X number of sessions.
 Score 4 terms are super-cycle terms, they are only seen once every other cycle.
 These parameters can be tweaked in the `Session` object of `iMahir.py`.

 ## Progress Notes